La Noche de los Libros

 Challenge

-- Visual design that didn't reflect the event's cultural significance
+- Visuals didn’t reflect the cultural significance or energy of the event.

 Design Process